kfjahnke/envutil/README.md

-by passing twining-related parameters setting the number and 'spread' of the filter coefficients or by passing a file with filter coefficients, you must be careful to operate within these constraints - using automatic twining, on the other hand (just pass --itp -2 and no other twining-related arguments) will figure out a parameter set which should keep the filter within the constraints, so you neither get aliasing for down-scaling views nor bilinear artifacts in up-scaling views.
-When creating a twining filter externally, be generous: processing is fast even with many sub-pickups, so using a larger number than strictly necessary won't do much harm.
+by passing twining-related parameters setting the number and 'spread' of the filter coefficients or by passing a file with filter coefficients, you must be careful to operate within these constraints - using automatic twining, on the other hand will figure out a parameter set which should keep the filter within the constraints, so you neither get aliasing for down-scaling views nor bilinear artifacts in up-scaling views.
+When creating a twining filter externally, be generous: processing is fast even with many sub-pickups, so using a larger number than strictly necessary won't do much harm, just take a little longer.
 If you produce a magnifying view and can use a b-spline with degree two or more, twining is futile, because the b-spline interpolation already produces a near-optimal result.
+If there are several facets, automatic twining will configure the filter so that even the most scaled-down content shows no aliasing.

 ## --twf_file TWF_FILE   read twining filter from a file

 Passing a twf file with this option reads the twining filter from this file, and ignores most other twining-related options.
 The file is a simple text file with three float values per line, let's call them x, y and w.
+This option switches twining on unconditionally.

 The x and y values are offsets from the pick-up location and w is a weight.
 The x and y values are offsets in the horizontal/vertical of the target